 '''

 public interface Bean<T> extends Contextual<T>, BeanAttributes<T> {

 public Class<?> getBeanClass();

 public Set<InjectionPoint> getInjectionPoints();

-public boolean isNullable();

 }

 '''

-- getBeanClass() returns the bean class of the managed bean or of the bean that declares the producer method or field. - getInjectionPoints() returns a set of InjectionPoint objects, defined in Injection point metadata, representing injection points of the bean, that will be validated by the container at initialization time. - isNullable() is deprecated in CDI 1.1 and should be ignored by the container.
+- getBeanClass() returns the bean class of the managed bean or of the bean that declares the producer method or field. - getInjectionPoints() returns a set of InjectionPoint objects, defined in Injection point metadata, representing injection points of the bean, that will be validated by the container at initialization time.

-Note that implementations of Bean must also implement the inherited operations defined by the

-Contextual interface defined in The Contextual interface.
+Note that implementations of Bean must also implement the inherited operations defined by the Contextual interface defined in The Contextual interface.